-An exempt well that is used solely for domestic, livestock or poultry use; or a well that is not capable of producing more than 27.7 gallons per minute.
-If you are unsure whether your well is exempt, please contact the District staff we can assist.
+An exempt well is a well that is not capable of producing more than 17.36 gallons per minute.
+An exempt well is exempt from permitting and is not required to have a Historic Use Permit or Production Permit to withdraw water from an aquifer within the District.
+If you are unsure whether your well is exempt, please contact the District staff, we can assist.

 What is a non-exempt well?

-A non-exempt well is a well used for any purpose other than domestic, livestock or poultry; and is capable of producing more than 27.7 gallons per minute
+A non-exempt well is a well capable of producing more than 17.36 gallons per minute.

 Where can I find information on my well?